Dividend Value Builder Newsletter

 SWOT Analysis For Illinois Tool Works

 ITW specializes in niche markets that serve specific customers with important needs.
 Its a collection of businesses have a decentralized entrepreneurial culture that allows individual businesses to be innovative and responsive to its customer needs.

 Revenue growth has been almost non-existent for 10 years.
 Sluggish global growth has complicated the challenge to increase

 organic growth.
 ITW depends on acquisitions in which they have been prone to pay high prices to obtain.

 ITW has been restructuring its businesses into a more simple, efficient, and competitive company.
-They have shed some of their less profitable businesses and reduced their divisions from 800 to to 85.
+They have shed some of their less profitable businesses and reduced their divisions.

 Most of Illinois Tool Works businesses are mature and have inferior growth prospects.
 With only a small R&D budget the company has only one avenue for future growth: acquisitions.